Eastlake High School (Washington)

 Eastlake High School is a four-year public high school in Sammamish, Washington, a suburb east of Seattle.
-Opened in 1993, it is one of four traditional high schools in the Lake Washington School District, serving its eastern portion.

-Eastlake shares its campus with the Renaissance School of Art and Reasoning, located in portables.
+It shares its campus with the Renaissance School of Art and Reasoning.

 Eastlake is one of three high schools on the Sammamish Plateau, all close in proximity along 228th Avenue.
 Skyline High School, in the Issaquah School District, opened in 1997 and is about 1 mi south of Eastlake.
 Between the two public high schools is Eastside Catholic, a private secondary school that relocated to Sammamish in 2008.

 In the fall of 2012, Lake Washington School District converted its four senior high schools (grades 10–12) to four-year schools (grades 9–12), moving the freshman class for the first time from the Jr. High to the district's High School.
-In preparation for the expansion of Eastlake's student body, a new wing (E wing) and the gym was built during the summer of 2012.
-This shift of grades between schools subsequently also resulted in the moving of most 6th Grade classes from the Elementary schools to the now Middle Schools.

 Academics

 Eastlake offers honors and Advanced Placement (AP) academic programs to prepare students for upper-division and college-level courses.
 Foreign languages offered at Eastlake High School include Spanish, French, Japanese, and American Sign Language.

 Eastlake participates in the Running Start program.
 Eastlake students in the 11th or 12th grade can enroll in college-level courses at Bellevue College, CWU Sammamish, Cascadia College, or Lake Washington Institute of Technology and earn high school and college credit concurrently.
 The Lake Washington School District pays the college tuition for a specified number of credits taken; students are usually responsible for fees, books, and transportation.

-63% of 2005 graduates attended 4-year colleges and 23% attended 2-year colleges.

-97.7% of seniors in the class of 2017 graduated.

 Extracurricular

 Athletics

-EHS is well known for its decent football program.
-They share tradition in sports with Skyline High School and play for one of the most popular rivalry games in the state, the "Battle on the Plateau."

-They also pride themselves on having a devoted and large fan-base that is considered one of the best in the state.
-Eastlake High School competes in athletics in WIAA Class 4A in the KingCo 4A conference, and has won many regional and state championships.

 Completed in January 2006, the school has a multi-purpose sports facility.
 It features two lighted synthetic surface fields operated by the city of Sammamish in cooperation with the school district.
 The 400-ft by 350-ft field accommodates baseball, softball, Frisbee, lacrosse, and soccer activities for adults and students year-round.